MaximaApp/Impostor/README.md

 ## 🎉 How Do I Start Playing?

 Simple!
-Just grab your friends or family and click [here](https://maximaapp.github.io/Impostor/) to get started.
+Just grab your friends or family and click [here](https://maximaapp.github.io/Impostor/) to get started for absolutely free with no advertisements.